oroce/web-development-workshop/workshop-4.md

 ---

-# Post mortem
+# Postmortem

 * note down the issue and when it happened
-* discuss it 2 days afterwards
+* discuss it 2 days later
 * don't blame people
 * define actionable items